This page documents the API of fluid.cell, the primitive of the reactive library underlying Fluid Infusion 6.

 This example shows fluid.cell’s source tracking facility.
 If a source of changes is tagged by using the

-source argument to fluid.set, changes due to this source can skip notifying an effect with a matching
+source argument to Cell.set, changes due to this source can skip notifying an effect with a matching

 excludeSource argument.
 This can be helpful when interfacing with external systems which should not be